manhhv87/ECG-data-augmentation/README.md

 # ECG-data-augmentation
-This repository consisted of the files related to a research paper on ECG data augmentation method.
+This repository consisted of the files related to a research paper: A novel data augmentation approach for enhancement of ECG signal classification.

 Pre-Processing: